Royal wedding 2018: What we know so far

 The schedule

 The couple will exchange vows at noon (7 a.m.
-EDT).
+EDT) in a ceremony expect to last an hour.

+The first guests to arrive for the celebrations will be the 1,200 members of the public who will share in the festivities from the grounds of Windsor Castle.
+They are expected to arrive from 9 a.m.
+(4 a.m.
+ET).

+The main wedding guests are due between 9.30 a.m. and 11 a.m.
+(4.30 a.m. to 6 a.m.
+ET) and will be driven to the Round Tower by coach before walking to the South Door of St. George's Chapel.

+Meghan has opted not to have a maid of honor, according to Kensington Palace.
+"She has a very close-knit group of friends and did not want to choose one over the other," said Jason Knauf, Prince Harry's communications secretary.

-At 1 p.m.
+After the ceremony has ended at 1 p.m.
 (8 a.m.
+ET), the newlyweds will greet the 200 representatives of Prince Harry's charities outside the chapel.

-EDT), the newlyweds will leave Windsor Castle in a carriage for a roughly two-mile procession, traveling along the High Street through the town of Windsor, before returning to the castle by the Long Walk, according to the Palace.
+They will then leave Windsor Castle in a carriage for a roughly two-mile procession, traveling along the High Street through the town of Windsor, before returning to the castle by the Long Walk, according to the Palace.
+The procession is expected to take around 25 minutes.

+They will travel in an Ascot Landau carriage pulled by Windsor Grey horses.
+The royal family owns five Ascot Landaus and uses them regularly for official events.
+Prince Harry traveled in one during the carriage procession at the wedding of the Duke and Duchess of Cambridge in 2011.

+Windsor Grey horses also have a long royal pedigree -- they have been pulling the carriages of British monarchs and members of the royal family since the 1900s.

-The couple and guests will then attend a reception hosted by Queen Elizabeth II at St. George's Hall in the castle grounds, prior to a smaller evening reception for around 200 friends and family hosted by Prince Charles, Harry's father.
+After the procession, the couple and guests will then attend a reception hosted by Queen Elizabeth II at St. George's Hall in the castle grounds, bringing the public aspects of the day to a close.

+The final moment the public will get to share in will be when the bride and groom leave the castle grounds for a smaller evening reception for around 200 friends and family hosted by Prince Charles, Harry's father, at Frogmore House, a country house south of Windsor Castle.

 The ceremony

 The Dean of Windsor, the Rt.
 Rev. David Conner, and the Archbishop of Canterbury, Justin Welby, the leader of the Church of England, will officiate the ceremony.
 Markle is now a fully fledged member of the Church of England after she was reportedly baptized and confirmed by Welby in a secret ceremony in March.

+Meghan will spend her final night as a single woman at a hotel in an undisclosed location.
+On the morning of May 19, a car will take the bride and her mother to Windsor Castle.
+Kensington Palace has confirmed that her father, will walk her down the aisle of St. George's Chapel.

 As expected, Harry's older brother Prince William will step into the role of best man.
+Harry has also expressed his desire for his mother's side of the family to be involved in the service.
+The three siblings of the late Princess Diana, who died two decades ago in a car accident, have been invited.
+Her older sister, Lady Jane Fellowes, will give a reading.

 The couple have taken a very hands-on approach in planning their big day, right down to their selection of music for the service, which will include several popular hymns and choral works.
 The chapel's director of music, James Vivian, will conduct the Choir of St. George's Chapel -- which was founded in 1348 and includes music from all ages in its repertoire.